vsslctrl/vsslctrl/README.md

 # vsslctrl
  Package for controlling [VSSL](https://www.vssl.com/) range of streaming amplifiers.

  Motovation for this project was to intergrate my VSSL A.3x into [Home Assistant](https://www.home-assistant.io/) and I wanted control which didnt have to rely on mDNS discovery.
+The VSSL API was discovered using Wireshark packet captures while using their native app.

  I am looking for testers with any VSSL models, please get in touch if you interested in helping.